-Executing over 30 integrated projects between discovery, drug substance. and drug product Global Vision.
+Executing over 30 integrated projects between discovery, drug substance, and drug product Global Vision.
 Local Execution - Sites in North America, Europe and Asia

 Proven Track Record of Regulatory Success Dear Reader, Welcome to the 2017 edition of the United States Biopharmaceutical Industry Report, a joint CPhI-GBR analysis launched at the first ever CPhI North America in the historic town of Philadelphia.
 It is two years hence since CPhI and GBR last reported on the U.S. pharmaceutical industry and a swath of developments and potential changes have passed over the industry - most notably the new administration in Washington.
-The full implications Despite the veil of confusion and uncertainty that accompany most of which are still unclear, but may well precipitate increased domestic manufacturing, tax incentives to repatriate revenues from overseas, a new surge in M&As and the ongoing reform and potential repeal of the Affordable Care Act.
-It is in these evolving times that gaining access to the latest manufacturing at home has not gone unnoticed, with international news, developments and insights is so critical.
-At CPhI we have committed to keeping the industry informed though our partnerships and reports that we undertake at each event combining on-the-ground research with analysis by leading executives and consultants.
+The full implications of which are still unclear, but may well precipitate increased domestic manufacturing, tax incentives to repatriate revenues from overseas, a new surge in M&As and the ongoing reform and potential repeal of the Affordable Care Act.
+It is in these evolving times that gaining access to the latest news, developments and insights is so critical.
+At CPhI we have committed to keeping the industry informed though our partnerships and reports that we undertake at each event - combining on-the-ground research with analysis by leading executives and consultants.
 Our events are a crucial barometer of the industry's overall health and the launch of CPhI North America is testament to the strength and underlying conditions of growth in the region.
-But beyond the exhibition, conference sessions and networking opportunities, thought-leadership is an essential tenet But these new extremely specialized biopharmaceuticals of why CPhI is so fundamental to helping fulfill the industry's future development.
+But beyond the exhibition, conference sessions and networking opportunities, thought-leadership is an essential tenet of why CPhI is so fundamental to helping fulfill the industry's future development.
 This report includes interviews conducted from over 80 of the biopharmaceutical industry's most insightful and authoritative industry associations, academic institutions, research organizations, consultants and analysts.
 Collectively, they evaluate and condense the key biopharma trends and recent achievements into a unique 360-degree view of the world's preeminent pharma market.
 As you peruse through the report, the themes examine: